 So that concludes my v brief introduction to Tokyo off the beaten path, or rather just our ‘western section of the Chūō-Sōbu line area’.
 That name is really going to catch on isn’t it?

 Despite two visits there now, we still haven’t scratched the surface, given the density of it all.
 The Guardian recently said that Kōenji is the coolest neighbourhood in Tokyo but you heard it here first.
+If you’re looking for more on the city, my Tokyo – 3-day itinerary might help you out.

 So until next time…